tcarland/mysql-ansible/README.md

 mysql_connector_url: '{{ mysql_connector_uri }}/{{ mysql_connector_tarball }}'
 ```

-MySQL passwords are provided by the vault file
+MySQL passwords are provided by the inventory vault file
 `inventory/$env/group_vars/all/vault` with passwords defined for the root
 and replication accounts.
 ```